JulianKnodt/nerf_atlas/readme.md

 A repository which contains NeRF and a bunch of extensions to NeRF.

 Important Note:
 WORK IN PROGRESS, things may be subtly _borken_ 🦮.

 ---

+# What's a NeRF?

+Ne(ural) R(adiance) F(ield)s represent a surface by approximating how much light is blocked at each point in space, and the color of the surface that is blocking it.
+This approximation can be used with volumetric rendering to view a surface from new angles.

+The original paper implements this idea, and demonstrates its capacity for reconstructing a surface or scene from a set of views.
+It has insanely high quality of reconstruction, but takes forever to train, isn't modifiable at all, and takes a stupid amount of memory.
+In order to fix those issues, there are a bunch of different repos which implement single changes to the original that give it new capabilities, make it train faster, or give it wings, but no projects mix multiple different modifications.
+This repo is supposed to be a single unified interface to many different extensions.
+I've implemented a number of other projects, but there are more.
+Please feel free to contribute any you would like!

+NeRF is similar to projects like [COLMAP](https://demuc.de/colmap/) in that it can perform surface reconstruction from a series of images, but has not yet been shown to be able to scale to incredibly large scales while jointly working without prior known camera angles.

+The original project is [here](https://www.matthewtancik.com/nerf), but math to understand why it works is [here](https://pbr-book.org/3ed-2018/Volume_Scattering).

 ## Usage